 Morrison & Foerster tries more cases on a regular basis than most large law firms.
 Our current team of trial lawyers has first-chaired more than 750 jury trials across the country.
 In addition, we have tried hundreds of cases to arbitrators and administrative bodies.

-We have seven members of the prestigious American Board of Trial Advocates and eight Fellows of the American College of Trial Lawyers.
+We have five members of the prestigious American Board of Trial Advocates and eight Fellows of the American College of Trial Lawyers.

 Trial Preparation Philosophy